kavan94/blockchain-sim/README.md

 ## Overview
 As configured, spins up 5 "nodes" which start mining at a rate of 10 attempts / second.
 A block is valid when it's hash begins with `00` in hex format.
 This, of course, requires an average of 16^2 tries, and so with 5 nodes making 10 attempts per second, will result in a block approximately every 5 seconds.

-The following are easily configurable in `index.js` via global variables, but this will be moved to a `.json` file and configurable via command line arguments shortly.
+The following are configurable in `index.js` via global variables:
 * Number of accounts / addresses
 * Number of nodes
 * Hash rate / tries per second